-To effectively manage the large empire, Madhav Rao gave semiautonomy to the strongest of the knights, creating a confederacy of Maratha states.
+To effectively manage the large empire, Madhav Rao gave semi-autonomy to the strongest of the knights, creating a confederacy of Maratha states.
 These leaders became known as the Gaekwads of Baroda, the Holkars of Indore and Malwa,he Scindias of Gwalior and Ujjain, the Bhonsales of Nagpur,the Jadhavs of Vidarbha,the Dabhades of Gujarat, the Puars of Dhar and Dewas.
 In 1775, the East India Company intervened in a

 Peshwa family succession struggle in Pune, which led to the First Anglo-Maratha War in which the Marathas emerged victorious.
-The Marathas power remained the pre-eminent India their defeat in until in the Second and Third Anglo-Maratha Wars (1805-1818), which resulted in the East India Company seizing control of most of the Indian subcontinent.
+The Marathas remained the pre-eminent power in India until their defeat in the Second and Third Anglo-Maratha Wars (1805-1818), which resulted in the East India Company seizing control of most of the Indian subcontinent.
 Maratha rule officially ended in 1818 with the defeat of Peshwa Bajirao II at the hands of the British East India Company in Third Anglo-Maratha War.